reduxjs/redux/docs/tutorials/fundamentals/part-7-standard-patterns.md

   - Memoized selectors return the same result reference if given the same inputs
 - - **Request status should be stored as an enum, not booleans**
   - Using enums like `'idle'` and `'loading'` helps track status consistently
+- **"Flux Standard Actions" are the common convention for organizing action objects**
+  - Actions use `payload` for data, `meta` for extra descriptions, and `error` for errors
 - **Normalized state makes it easier to find items by ID**
   - Normalized data is stored in objects instead of arrays, with item IDs as keys
 - **Thunks can return promises from `dispatch`**